Citrix Secure Notes

 - Move notes from one notebook to another.

 - Set reminders.

 Secure Notes for Web works only with ShareFile cloud deployments.
 Certain features are not currently available, such as the ability to sync offline notes, email notes, or link notes to calendar events.
 Secure Notes for Web also does not work on mobile browsers.

-6. Add Secure Notes to XenMobile and configure MDX policies, as described in the next section.
+- Add Secure Notes to XenMobile and configure MDX policies.

 Secure Notes storage options

 Allows you to set storage options for notes that users create when using Secure Notes.
 If you choose the ShareFile and Exchange Server option, the user can choose the storage option for notes.
 If ShareFile only, notes are stored in ShareFile.
 If Exchange only, notes are stored in Exchange Server.
 Default value is ShareFile and Exchange Server.
-ShareFile offers users more features than Exchange; see the section Secure Notes Features, below, for more information.
+ShareFile offers users more features than Exchange; see the section Secure Notes features, later in this article, for more information.

 Accept all SSL certificates